-Long-term preservation of the Collection is of upmost importance to the Library Board of Trustees.
-The purpose of collections care is to preserve individual objects and associated records for the long-term.
 The goal is to slow the process of deterioration.
-The [insert responsible person/governing body here] is directly responsible for the day-to-day care of the Collection, but the Library Board of Trustees recognize that collections care is a shared responsibility.
-High standards of collections care depend upon a Library Board of Trustees and staff who remain committed to the care and financial commitment of the Collection.
+The [insert responsible person/governing body here]Library Director is directly responsible for the day-to-day care of the Collection, but the Library Board of Trustees recognize that collections care is a shared responsibility.
+High standards of collections care depend upon a Library Board of Trustees and Library staff who remain committed to the care and financial commitment of the Collection.